Bard College: Growth and secularization

-On May 26, 1933, Dr. Donald Tewksbury, a Columbia professor, was appointed dean of the college.
+On May 26, 1933, Donald Tewksbury, a Columbia professor, was appointed dean of the college.
 Although dean for only four years, Tewksbury had a lasting impact on the school.
 Tewksbury, an educational philosopher, had extensive ideas regarding higher education.
 While he was dean, Tewksbury steered the college into a more secular direction and changed its name from St. Stephen's to Bard.
 He also placed a heavy academic emphasis on the arts, something atypical of colleges at the time, and set the foundations for Bard's Moderation and Senior Project requirement.
 While Tewksbury never characterized Bard's curriculum as "progressive," the school would later be considered an early adopter of progressive education.
 In his 1943 study of early progressive colleges, titled General Education in the Progressive College, Louis T. Benezet used Bard as one of his three case studies.

 During the 1940s, Bard provided a haven for intellectual refugees fleeing Europe.
 These included Hannah Arendt, the political theorist, Stefan Hirsch, the precisionist painter; Felix Hirsch, the political editor of the Berliner Tageblatt; the violinist Emil Hauser; the linguist Hans Marchand; the noted psychologist Werner Wolff; and the philosopher Heinrich Blücher.

 Arendt is buried at Bard, alongside her husband Heinrich Blücher, as is eminent novelist Philip Roth.

 In 1944, as a result of World War II, enrollment significantly dropped putting financial stress on the college.
 In order to increase enrollment, the college became co-educational, thereby severing all ties with Columbia.
 The college became an independent, secular, institution in 1944.
-Thus enrollment more than doubled, from 137 students in 1944, to 293 in 1947.
-In the 1950s, with the addition of the Blithewood estate and Tewksbury Hall, the college would increase its enrollment by 150 students.
+Enrollment more than doubled, from 137 students in 1944, to 293 in 1947.

 Late twentieth and early twenty-first century

 Donald Fagen and Walter Becker's experiences at Bard prompted them to write the 1973 song "My Old School" for their rock group, Steely Dan.
+The song was motivated by the 1969 drug bust at Bard in which the college administration colluded.
+The DA involved was G. Gordon Liddy of Watergate notoriety.
 Fagen wrote another Steely Dan song, "Rikki Don't Lose That Number", about novelist, artist and former Bard faculty spouse Rikki Ducornet.

-In 2020, Bard College, along with Central European University, became the founding members of the Open Society University Network, a collaborative global education initiative endowed with US$1 billion.
+In 2020, Bard College and Central European University became the founding members of the Open Society University Network, a collaborative global education initiative endowed with US$1 billion.
 As part of this new initiative, the college received a US$100 million gift from the Open Society Foundations which ranks among the largest financial contributions to a U.S. institution in recent history.
+In 2021, philanthropist George Soros made a $500 million endowment pledge to Bard College.
+It is one of the largest pledges of money ever made to higher education in the United States.

-In June 2021, Bard College was declared an 'undesirable institution' in Russia, becoming the first international higher education organization to be branded with this designation.
-Bard president Botstein hypothesize that this tag was due their association with and funding from the Open Society Foundations (also classified 'undesirable' in Russia) and related conspiracy theories about George Soros.
+In June 2021, Bard College was declared an "undesirable organization" in Russia, becoming the first international higher education organization to be branded with this designation.
+Bard president Botstein hypothesized that this tag was due their association with and funding from the Open Society Foundations which was also classified as undesirable in Russia and related conspiracy theories about George Soros.